-The idea of attending therapy group for sex addiction or porn addiction can seem intimidating – if not downright terrifying.
-You may wonder how sharing your story with other people can help you or them, but by listening to others you begin to understand that you are not alone.
+The idea of attending a therapy group for sex addiction or porn addiction can seem intimidating – if not downright terrifying.
+You may wonder how sharing your story with other people can help you or them, but by listening to others, you begin to understand that you are not alone.
 That can be healing in and of itself.
 It can give you a sense of hope when you are at your lowest.
-When most people start a group they are fearful, but as they continue they realize what a great benefit it is.
+When most people start a group, they are fearful, but as they continue, they realize what a great benefit it is.

 Duane Osterlind, LMFT, CSAT of Novus Mindful Life Institute, which specializes in treating sex addiction in Long Beach and Orange County, states, “What is most important when beginning group therapy is being open to the process.
 That includes a willingness to listen and share what is comfortable, but also take some risks by participating.”

 A cornerstone of a robust recovery plan is creating a culture of support.
 When you hear from others with similar issues, you can see that you are not alone.
 You will learn from others who have been in the same place as you and have overcome their challenges or are struggling with similar issues as you are.
 Group therapy for sex addiction is a place where you can discuss your problems and concerns and get honest feedback in a caring and supportive environment.

 Individuals in group therapy get support from others who understand their thoughts and feelings on a deep level.
 Sometimes it is the first place they can genuinely connect with others who will support them as they build a solid recovery.
 The group shares honestly what has and has not worked for them and helps you make the best decisions for your care.